 - Place about 1 tablespoon of filling in the center of dumpling wrapper.

-- Dip your finger in water and wet the outside edge of the top half of the wrapper.
+- Dip your finger in water and wet the perimeter of half of the wrapper.

-- Fold the wrapper up to close and then crimp the edges.
+- Fold the wrapper in half, pressing to seal and then crimp the edges.